FlorianSLZ/FlorianSLZ/README.md

 ... a Microsoft MVP & Cloud Consultant in Switzerland and I run the blog [scloud.work](https://scloud.work/en).

-My primarily work area is with the Microsoft Cloud platforms with a strong focus on Endpoint Management (Intune).
-I started working in IT years ago in 2012 and love any excuse to create a PowerShell script.
+My primary work area is with the Microsoft Cloud platforms with a strong focus on Endpoint Management (Intune).
+I started working in IT in 2012 and love any excuse to create a PowerShell script.
 My blog scloud.work is the place where I share my ideas and solutions to common problems in the modern workplace.

 </td><td valign="top" width="25%">